StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Who do you think has the right to forgive us our sins?

-What do you think it means to be “made righteous”?
+What do you think it means to be “made right with God”?

 (**Obedience Q**:) What do you think Jesus wants to say to you today?